 How to celebrate Guru Purnima

-Guruji said that when any guru gives initiation, the heart of the Guru is like a cow giving birth to a new calf, creating a lifelong bond.
-On Guru Purnima day, guru’s hearts are filled to the brim and that feeling is pours out from them.
+Guruji said that when any guru gives initiation, their heart is like a cow giving birth to a new calf, creating a lifelong bond.
+On Guru Purnima day, the guru’s heart is filled to the brim and that feeling pours out from them.
 As disciples, we are like that calf eager to receive the Guru’s love, protection and grace.

 Clearly, Guru Purnima is a most important day to be in the physical presence of one’s guru.
 Anandi Ma hosts a Guru Purnima multi-day retreat each year, and a special one-day event to celebrate Guru Purnima Day, so that as many as possible can come be with her.
 If you are at home for Guru Purnima, you can join in the Guru puja with Ma live online, whether actively at your altar or quietly in your heart.